WordOps/docs.wordops.net/docs/how-to/configure-letsencrypt-dns-api-validation.md

 # Let's Encrypt DNS API configuration

-!!! warning
-    This feature is available with WordOps v3.9.6 and onward

 WordOps use acme.sh to handle SSL certificates, which supports domain validation using DNS API.
 This feature is optional to issue domain and subdomain certificates, but is required to issue wildcard certificates.